verhas/pyama/doc/javahandler.md

 ## SETTERS

+[//]: # (USE SNIPPET ./xetters WITH xetters="setters" xetter="setter" XETTERS="SETTERS" and_not_final=" and not `final`")

 The setters segment starts with a line containing `SETTERS` and ends with a line containing `END`.
 This segment is overwritten by the handler.

 By default pyama will generate setters for those fields that are `private` and not `static` and not `final`.
 If the segment starting comment contains the string `for all` then pyama will generate setters for all the fields.

-It is also possible to force individual fields to get setters in the generated code.
+It is also possible to force individual fields to get setter in the generated code.
 If the comment following the field contains `setter` then it will get a setter.

 If the comment contains `protected setter` then the setter will have `protected` access modifier.
 If the comment contains `package setter` then the setter will have no access modifier and as such it will be package private.

+[//]: # (END SNIPPET)

 [//]: # (USE SNIPPET test/MyClass.java/setters)